dialog-semiconductor/BLE_SDK6_examples/LPCCSE-151-DA14585-HID-Gamepad-Digitizer/Readme.md

 * **Hardware configuration**

 Required componets:
 - DA145xxDEVKT-P PRO-Motherboard, with DA1458x daughter board QFN40/48.
+Or a DA14531 daughterboard, the module board does not have enough pins for this example.

 The user manual for the development kits can be found:
 - [here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.